 Set in peaceful surroundings, visitors can experience the monastic lifestyle here.

-Agia Eirini Chrysovalantou was the abbess of the monastery during the 9th century, where she engaged herself in vigils and prayer.
-She developed the gift of foresight and after her death at 102, she continued to be a miracle worker.
+Agia Eirini Chrysovalantou was the monastery’s abbess during the 9th century, where she engaged herself in vigils and prayer.
+She developed the gift of foresight; after her death at 102, she continued to be a miracle worker.

-Many prayers for Agia Eirini’s intercessions are continually answered and she is mostly known for her miracles for mothers who are unable to conceive, with couples from all around Greece and the world coming here to pray to the miraculous icon of Agia Eirini Chrysovalantou, in order to fall pregnant.
+Many prayers for Agia Eirini’s intercessions are continually answered.
+She is mostly known for her miracles for mothers unable to conceive, with couples from around Greece and the world coming here to pray to the miraculous icon of Agia Eirini Chrysovalantou to become pregnant.

-Agia Eirini in her early life was promised to the Emperor Michael in marriage.
+Agia Eirini, in her early life, was promised to Emperor Michael in marriage.
 Instead of allowing her life to go in that direction, she decided to serve the Lord instead.
 She had many spiritual gifts and performed many good works for Christ.

-Originally born in Cappadocia, her family was wealthy and aristocratic and this is how she came to be engaged to the emperor.
-Irene’s sister married Vardas, the brother of the Empress Theodora, who brought icons back into the Orthodox Christian Church.
+Originally born in Cappadocia, her family was wealthy and aristocratic, and this is how she came to be engaged to the emperor.
+Irene’s sister married Vardas, the brother of Empress Theodora, who brought icons back into the Orthodox Christian Church.

 People who wish to be given a blessing from Agia Eirini are offered a piece of apple, as it is said that one night Agia Eirini heard a voice telling her to welcome a sailor who would bring fruit to her that day.
 Nuns found the sailor outside the gate and brought him to the Abbess.

-That accounts for the three apples seen in icons of Irene and that is why women are given a small piece of apple blessed at the monastery and told to fast for three days before they consume it.
+That accounts for the three apples seen in the icons of Irene, and that is why women are given a small piece of apple blessed at the monastery and told to fast for three days before they consume it.

 For those who are unable to come to the monastery in Athens, many Greek Orthodox monasteries in the Diaspora are also named in honour of Agia Eirini and also offer apples that have been given a blessing.